MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

 *NB: These instructions are Met Office specific, other sites may manage their KGO differently*

-.. dropdown:: Setup for first KGO install.
+.. dropdown:: Setup for first KGO install (UM + LFRic Inputs)

-    Before you start the process below there is a one-time setup step required to allow you to generate KGO using the update script.
+    If doing a UM or LFRic Inputs KGO, before you start the process below there is a one-time setup step required to allow you to generate KGO using the update script.

     Edit `~/.metomi/rose.conf` on *all platforms* - Desktop, XCE/F, XCS and EXZ